 That’s pretty much it; also, make sure that you are using unique IDs for each jump link.

 If your format of editing, writing, and structuring your article is not a classic WordPress editor but is Gutenberg blocks, do not worry.
-Just create a separate block and click on a “+” sign, then type in the search line “Custom Html,” the right thing will pop up; click on that, and done, now you can write your custom HTML.
+Just create a separate block and click on a “+” sign, then type in the search line “Custom Html” to insert anchor HTML.
+Then the right thing will pop up; click on that, and done, now you can write your custom HTML.

 You can do the same thing by highlighting the necessary part of the text, or heading, for example, in the table of contents, then clicking on “Advanced” and selecting “HTML Anchor.”